psleeiss/PKTeach/README.md

 The Unintersting History of PKTeach

 Back in the 1980s I was working as a software developer and a systems integrator aiding a training company to provide robotics training to automotive employees in the Detroit area.
-Pro-Arm 2200 robots were purcahsed, and not being satisifed with the software that came with it (it was pretty ugly!)
+Pro-Arm 2200 robots were purchased, and not being satisifed with the software that came with it (it was pretty ugly!)
 I spent a long weekend and wrote a program called PKTeach.
-After several updates and improvements, the software not only looked much better on the screen than the original BASIC program that was provided, but also functioned better as it tried to account for the inconsistencies that are introduced by the Pro-Arm 2200 robot due to the fact that it lacks a feedback loop.
+After several updates and improvements, the software not only looked much better on the screen than the original BASIC program that was provided originally with the robot, but is also functioned better as it tried to account for the inconsistencies that are introduced by the Pro-Arm 2200 robot due to the fact that it lacks a feedback loop.
 This software worked out quite well and ultimately was used in all of the labs we established that utilized the Pro-Arm robot.

 At one point during the life of PKTeach I mailed a copy of the software to Marcraft International, which was marketing the Pro-Arm 2200 robot world wide.
 That began a long relationship between myself and the people at Marcraft, starting with the packaging of this software with most (or was it all?) of their sales of the robots and their training modules.